vectorgrp/sil-kit/docs/api/can.rst

       [](ICanController*, const CanMessage&) {};
   canController->RegisterReceiveMessageHandler(receiveMessageHandler);

-!!!
+An optional second parameter allows to specify the direction (TX, RX, TX/RX) of the CanFrames to be received.
+By default, only CanFrames of the direction TX are handled.

 Message Tracing
 ~~~~~~~~~~~~~~~

+.. admonition:: Note

+  Currently the Message Tracing functionality is not available, but it will be reintegrated in the future.

 The CanController supports message tracing in MDF4 format.
 This is provided by the :ref:`VIBE MDF4Tracing<mdf4tracing>` extension.
 Refer to the :ref:`sec:cfg-participant-tracing` configuration section for usage instructions.

-!!!
 API and Data Type Reference
 --------------------------------------------------
-!!!
 CAN Controller API
 ~~~~~~~~~~~~~~~~~~~~
 .. doxygenclass:: ib::sim::can::ICanController
    :members:

-!!!
 Data Structures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. doxygenstruct:: ib::sim::can::CanMessage
    :members:
 .. doxygenstruct:: ib::sim::can::CanTransmitAcknowledge
    :members:

-!!!
 Enumerations and Typedefs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. doxygentypedef:: ib::sim::can::CanTxId
 .. doxygenenum:: ib::sim::can::CanControllerState